 Listen to the Podcast here.

-- Brands are being too cautious and overblocking coronavirus content.
+Brands are being too cautious and overclocking coronavirus content.
 It’s news.

-- More than half are pleased that brands are making donation
+More than half are pleased that brands are making a donation

 The Three Types of Brands in this Crisis (Mediapost)